zac-stanley/us-communities-fire/README.md

 Users can ascertain additional details about the map by clicking the sidebar which opens up two different panels, one with a brief explanation about the map and another with a static legend.

-When a feature is clicked on at the initial map scale it will trigger a zoom event where the map will zoom to that feature and a polygon of the CDP will be displayed along with a popup showing ordinal classes and actual values of four vulnerability theme weighted mean values and the overall vulnerability value.

 ### F. Aesthetics and Design Considerations
+The tone of the map is simple and high contrast, using black text and a white/light background and basemap (excluding the aerial image at => 10 zoom scale).

-The tone of the map will challenge the normal aesthetic of fire mapping, that is it won't be a black basemap with graduated colors from yellow to deep red.
-It will instead use colors that suggest hope and resilence and some degree of lightness.
+The tone of the map on some level challenges the some of the normal aesthetic of fire mapping, that is it doesn't have a black basemap with deep red symbology.
+It still users colors that are suggestive of fire but the intent is that the lighter design elements suggest some degree hope and resilence and not pure darkness.

-The font choices will be sans serif and consistently applied throughout the map in tooltips, charts and title/sub-title etc.
+The fonts are League Spartan for headings/titles and IBM Plex Mono for most of the body text including tooltips and paragraphs.

 ### G. Conclusion